 If you learn how to make bias tape (bias binding) it can save you a lot of money and the possibilities for using beautiful fabrics are limitless.
 Bias tape is simply a long strip of fabric that has been cut on the diagonal therefore making it stretchy.
 It is used to encase raw edges and can be used decoratively on projects such as quilts or clutches or it can be used to bind armholes or necklines.

 What you will need:

 - FABRIC – Your fabric should be lightweight and tightly woven.
-I normally find that fabrics with small prints work the best.
+I normally find that cotton fabrics with small prints work the best.
 A larger piece of fabric will result in fewer joins in your fabric.
 I recommend you start with fat quarters or a piece of fabric that is at least ½ yard (0.45m).

 - CUTTING TOOLS - Scissors or a rotary cutter

 There are 2 types of bias binding tape: single fold or double fold.
 (Read types of bias tape).
 This tutorial will show you how to make bias tape to create these 2 types.